The Corporate Tax Planning Law Review: Canada

 In the taxation year ending immediately prior to an acquisition of control, a corporation may elect to 'step up' the tax cost of capital property (including depreciable property) it owns to fair market value by deeming a disposition of such property for the amount it designates (not in excess of fair market value), thereby generating income or taxable capital gains against which the pre-acquisition of control losses may be deducted.

 There are similar rules relating to trusts – the loss restriction event rules being tied to changes in beneficiaries.

-Though only applicable in a non-arm's length context, on a winding-up of a wholly-owned subsidiary into its parent corporation, the parent corporation may be able to 'step-up' the cost base of certain non-depreciable property acquired from the subsidiary on the winding-up.
+Though only applicable in non-arm's-length situations, on a winding-up of a wholly-owned subsidiary into its parent corporation, the parent corporation may be able to 'step-up' the cost base of certain non-depreciable property acquired from the subsidiary on the winding-up.

 Acquisitions of Canadian corporations by non-residents

 Typically, but not universally, a Canadian corporation will be established to acquire a Canadian target.
 This approach facilitates the deduction of interest expense associated with the acquisition financing against the target's earnings through a post-acquisition merger of the acquirer and target.
 Secondly, a non-resident acquirer typically wants to establish cross-border paid-up capital to maximise the opportunity to repatriate funds free of Canadian withholding tax.
 Finally, in certain circumstances, the acquirer will be able to 'bump' the tax cost of the target's non-depreciable capital property to fair market value.
 This may facilitate a sale, or a distribution to the foreign parent, of the asset free of Canadian tax.